Parents and carers of children and young people (0-25) with additional needs.

 Parent carers are most likely to be caring the longest.
 The responsibilities may be even greater in the situation of a carer who is a sole parent who has more than one person to care for, or if the carer has a disability or is frail aged.
 Your caring role can change drastically over the years as your child gets older and bigger so it is important to have your caring role reassessed if you feel that it is changing.
 If you haven’t already thought about having a Carers Assessment this might be something worth looking into and we have lots more information here

 We aim to provide a range of support to the family so that they can enjoy social opportunities alongside their peers and other families.
 We are currently funded to offer family activities for parents of children with additional needs.
-We try to organise at least one trip a month and some of our previous trips from last year are listed below.
-Take a look at our Family Carers 2016 Events sheet below and please register with us to access our trips.

 - Stubbers Activity Day